amitxv/PC-Tuning/docs/physical-setup.md

 ## Stability, Hardware Clocking and Thermal Performance

-Ensure all of your hardware (e.g. CPU, RAM, GPU) are stable before configuring a new operating system as crashes can lead to data corruption or irreversible damage to hardware.
-There are many tools to test different hardware and algorithms vary between tools which is why it is important to use a range of them (non-exhaustive list of recommended tools are listed below).
+Ensure all of your hardware (e.g. CPU, RAM, GPU) are stable before configuring a new operating system as unstable hardware can lead to crashes, data corruption, worse performance and irreversible damage to hardware.
+There are many tools to test different components and algorithms vary between tools which is why it is important to use a range of them for a sufficient amount of time (non-exhaustive list of recommended tools are listed below).

 - Tools